Lutzomyia longipalpis

 Lutzomyia longipalpis (L. longipalpis) is a species complex of sandfly belonging to the family Psychodidae.
 This species is primarily present in Central and South America, but has also appeared in Mexico.
 There have been reports of L. longipalpis as far south as Argentina, as they are found in a wide variety of ecological conditions.
-Both males and females feed on sugars from plants and aphids, but only adult females feed on the blood of other mammals.
+Both males and females feed on sugars from plants and aphids, but only adult females feed on the blood of other animals.
 The species has recently begun appearing in urban areas throughout Brazil, and serves as a key vessel for the propagation of the parasite Leishmania infantum.
 The presence of these flies appears to be strongly correlated to the presence of domestic chickens in Latin America.
 The first major urban outbreak of the lethal Visceral leishmanias epidemic was detected in Teresina, Piauí State in the early 1980s following a massive planting of acacias.

 History of taxonomy

 L. longipalpis has only recently (2017) been accepted as a complex of sibling species as opposed to a heterogeneous species.
 Earlier on, there were many doubts that L. longipalpis constituted a single species due to its wide geographic distribution over Latin America.
 Populations of L. longipalpis and sand flies studied within Brazil showed morphological differences.
 Males in the northern region of Brazil had only one pair of pale tergal spots, while those in the northeastern region of Brazil had two pairs.
 Thus, it was hypothesized that the species might be further broken down into two different forms.
 This hypothesis was confirmed through insemination experiments as males from one form of the species were unable to successfully mate with females of the other form.

 Since then, several studies within Brazil have been conducted to support the hypothesis that L. longipalpis is a species complex.
 Studies involving isoenzyme electrophoresis, genetic polymorphism assessments of DNA and mRNA, cytogenetics, analysis studies of nucleotide variation in the NADH dehydrogenase subunit 4, as well as assessments of other mitochondrial genes are all part of mounting evidence supporting the species complex hypothesis.
 In 2001, Lutzomyia psudolongipalpis was characterised by María Dora Feliciangeli's research group as one of the species within the complex.
-Subsequent research has indicated that there may be 8 distinct species within the complex.
+Subsequent research has indicated that there may be eight distinct species within the complex.

 Habitat

-L. longipalpis is the most abundant species of sandfly occupying northeastern Brazil, representing 97.9% of all phlebotomine sand flies present there.
+Lutzomyia longipalpis is the most abundant species of sandfly occupying northeastern Brazil, representing 97.9% of all phlebotomine sand flies present there.
 This species is followed in descending order of abundance by L. evandroi, L. lenti, and L. sallesi.
-L. longipalpis.
 These flies are most prevalent near animal shelters, such as chicken coops and corrals.
 They can also be found in houses, but only in small quantities.